hl7dk/kl-gateway/input/pagecontent/StructureDefinition-klgateway-care-general-encounter-intro.md

 It is mandatory in FSIII to be able to express follow-up encounters on Conditions.
 In the planning state, these are documented by setting Encounter.status = 'planned', and Encounter.type.coding = 'opfølgning'.
 Encounter.status may be changed to 'finished' when the follow-up has taken place, but this is is optional.

-Encounters which are are used to deliver an intervention can also be be reported.
-Use Encounter.type.coding = 'Udførelse af planlagt indsats' and Encounter.status 'finished'.
+Encounters which are used to deliver an intervention can also be be reported.
+Use Encounter.type.coding = 'Udførelse af indsats' and Encounter.status 'finished'.
 Reporting on finished encounters is optional.

 To report errors use status 'entered-in-error'